autoinst

 Eddie Kohler's TypeTools (http://www.lcdf.org/type).

-Perl can be obtained from http://www.perl.org; it is a standard part of
+Perl can be obtained from http://www.perl.org; it is included in most

 (http://www.activestate.com) or Strawberry Perl